 - ST1 Lake Dalwigk Park, 70 feet from the center of Lemon Street at Sheridan Street.
-The measurement site represented the park and nearby residential land uses. - This location was selected to quantify ambient traffic noise levels along Sonoma Boulevard. - ST3 Center of Alden Park, Mare Island and was selected to represent the noise environment at noise-sensitive receptors on Mare Island. - ST4 Easternmost terminus of York Street and was selected to represent the noise environment at noise-sensitive receptors along the railroad corridor that leads to and from the project site.
+The measurement site represented the park and nearby residential land uses. - ST2 75 feet from the center of Sonoma Boulevard south of Solano Avenue.
+This location was selected to quantify ambient traffic noise levels along Sonoma Boulevard. - ST3 Center of Alden Park, Mare Island and was selected to represent the noise environment at noise-sensitive receptors on Mare Island. - ST4 Easternmost terminus of York Street and was selected to represent the noise environment at noise-sensitive receptors along the railroad corridor that leads to and from the project site.